 He received the Army’s Superior Civilian Service Award, the State Department’s Superior Honor Award, and recognition from the Afghan Supreme Court and Attorney General for his contributions to Kunar’s justice system.
 Sutherland’s approach to rule of law efforts emphasizes publicity, transparency and incentive structures.
 More than 100 public, media-covered criminal trials were held in Kunar Province during his tenure, the first of their kind in Afghanistan.
 He remains an adviser to the Afghan-run NGO he helped found.
 The NGO promotes public awareness and oversight of Kunar’s justice institutions and provides defense attorneys to criminal defendants.

-Presently, Sutherland is the director of the project development company Saker Group.
+He is also the director of the project development company Saker Group.
 The company seeks solutions to development challenges in least-developed countries and frontier markets by applying strategies and principles drawn from law and economics.
 Saker Group is currently focused on energy infrastructure and other development projects in Union of Comoros, East Africa.

 In law school Sutherland was a member of the California Law Review and was named to the Order of the Coif.
 He began his career at O’Melveny & Myers in Washington, D.C., and clerked for Judge David B. Sentelle on the U.S. Court of Appeals for the D.C.
 Circuit.
 He served in the White House as a deputy associate counsel during the George W. Bush administration.